 Try switching to aluminum-free antiperspirants/deodorants.
 I did a search on Amazon that will show you some specific brands and labels to look for the next time you head to the store.

-On a side note, some people avoid aluminum because they believe that aluminum is the cause of Alzheimer’s.
+On a side note, some people avoid aluminum because they believe that aluminum is a cause of Alzheimer’s.
 That hasn’t been proven; what they’ve found is that people with Alzheimer’s tend to have more aluminum in their brains.
-This doesn’t mean that the aluminum was the cause.
+This doesn’t mean that aluminum was the cause.
 It just means that it shows up in people’s brains when they have Alzheimer’s.
 It could be like the way ketones show up in the urine of people with diabetes.
 Their insulin is absent, so ketones show up where they normally wouldn’t.
 Just because something is there doesn’t mean it is the cause.
 (I haven’t done a lot of research lately, but feel free to link to peer-reviewed sources if you want to discuss this point).

-Use less antiperspirant.
+Tip #2 Use less antiperspirant.

 Antiperspirant works by blocking your pores—I’m simplifying here—once those pores are blocked, an extra coat of the white stuff isn’t going to be helpful.
 It’s just going to rub off on the inside of your clothing.
 When your antiperspirant wears off, and you begin to sweat, you’ll have more aluminum hanging out on your shirt to react with your sweat and create that dark stain.

-Additionally, try to let your antiperspirant or deodorant dry completely before putting on your shirt.
+Finally, try to let your antiperspirant or deodorant dry completely before putting on your shirt.
 This will also help reduce the amount absorbed by the fibers of your clothing.
 It’s less likely to get wicked into your shirt.

 So your homework is to find an aluminum-free antiperspirant/deodorant, use less, and try to let it dry before putting on your shirt to prevent future stains.